Super Automorphic Forms on the Super Upper Half Plane: Introduction

 \section{Introduction}

-By now, super symmetry has been a current topic in physics for a long time with fruitfull influence on mathematics: Algebraic super structures and super manifolds were first invented as suitable mathematical tools for describing super symmetry in physics, but then they became more an more an independent field of research because of the elegance of the theory itself and the natural appearence among well-known classical mathematical structures, think for example of sheaves of differential forms.
+By now, super symmetry has been a current topic in physics for a long time with fruitfull influence on mathematics: Algebraic super structures and super manifolds were first invented as suitable mathematical tools for describing super symmetry in physics, but then they became more and more an independent field of research because of the elegance of the theory itself and the natural appearence among well-known classical mathematical structures, think for example of sheaves of differential forms.
 In purely mathematical context 'super' means: add 'odd (anticommuting) directions' to 'classical' objects.
 This leads to $\zz_2$-graded structures and the notion of super commutativity.
 So the theory of super manifolds embeds into the wide field of non-commutative geometry.
-I do not want to give a complete introduction to super manifolds here, the reader is referred to the literature, for example \cite{Const} and \cite{KneBuch}.
+I do not want to give a complete introduction to super manifolds here, the reader is referred to the literature, for example \cite{Ber}, \cite{Const} or \cite{KneBuch}.
 However, in section 1 I will briefly recall the definition and basic properties of the super upper half plane $H^{|r}$ as a super domain.
 Let me remark that there are two almost equivalent ways of describing super manifolds: via super numbers and via ringed spaces.
-Here I prefer the second one since it is more adapted to functional analysis. \\
+Here I prefer the second one since it is more adapted to function spaces. \\

-(Compact) Riemann surfaces have become objects of interest in physics as a model describing string theory.
-Most of them can be written as the upper half plane $H$ divided by a lattice in $\Aut H \simeq SL(2, \rz) / \{\pm 1\}$ , which leads to a relatively simple description of their moduly spaces, see \cite{Nat}.
+Riemann surfaces have continuously been objects of interest in mathematics.
+Most of them can be written as the upper half plane $H$ divided by a lattice in $\Aut H \simeq SL(2, \rz) / \{\pm 1\}$ , which leads to a relatively simple description of their moduli spaces, see \cite{Nat}.
 Finally automorphic forms play an important role in mathematics because of their connections to number theory, representation theory and algebraic geometry.
 For physicists they are of interest as an example of geometric quantization.
-In this article these three concepts will be combined.
-Translated to physicists' language this means, we aim at studying quantization of super strings. \\
+In this article these three concepts will be combined. \\